Hand

 Carpal Tunnel Syndrome

 Carpal tunnel syndrome is a condition that causes numbness, tingling, weakness, and other symptoms in the hand and arm because of pressure on the median nerve in your wrist.
 Symptoms of carpal tunnel syndrome begin gradually and can reach varying degrees of severity.
-In most patients, carpal tunnel syndrome gets worse over time, so early diagnosis and treatment are important.
+In most patients, carpal tunnel syndrome worsens over time, so early diagnosis and treatment are important.

-Hand Arthritis
+Hand and Finger Arthritis

-Hand and wrist sprains, strains and fractures are some of the most common types of injuries that occur.
+Hand and wrist sprains, strains, and fractures are some of the most common types of injuries that occur.
 For any of these injuries, professional treatment will help to diagnose the issue and speed up the healing process.

 Cubital Tunnel Syndrome